-We have some incredible presenters sharing a range of different topics including cooking demonstrations, Q&As, tips & tricks for living FODMAP friendly and recipes for you to try at home.
+We have some incredible presenters sharing a range of different topics, including cooking demonstrations, Q&As, tips and tricks for living FODMAP-friendly and recipes for you to try at home.

 How Diet Influences Mental, Brain and Gut Health

 Irritable bowel syndrome (IBS) is a functional bowel disorder.
 The causes of IBS are multifactorial but include a disturbance of the brain-gut axis and possibly an altered gut microbiome.
 It is well established that the common mental disorders of anxiety and depression often co-exist with IBS, which are likely linked to these factors.
 Hence, the emerging area of nutritional psychiatry is important in terms of how diet can influence mental and brain health.

 Cooking with Alana Scott - Low FODMAP Nachos

 Who loves nachos?
 We do!
 Yummy beef nachos are super easy to make low FODMAP, gluten free and allergy friendly.
 Think smoky ground beef topped with a bright and friendly cucumber, lime and red pepper salsa rounded out with your choice of toppings like grated cheese and sour cream (yes there’s a low FODMAP serve)!
 This recipe has also been dietitian reviewed so you can eat with confidence.